py5coding/py5book/reference/sketch_random_choice.rst

 Description
 -----------

-Select a random item from a list.
+Select random items from a list.
 The list items can be of any type.
+If multiple items are selected, this function will by default allow the same item to be selected multiple times.
+Set the ``replace`` parameter to ``False`` to prevent the same item from being selected multiple times.
-This function's randomness can be influenced by :doc:`sketch_random_seed`.

-This function makes calls to numpy to select the random items.
+This function's randomness can be influenced by :doc:`sketch_random_seed`, and makes calls to numpy to select the random items.

 Syntax
 ------

 .. code:: python

-    random_choice(objects: list[Any]) -> Any
+    random_choice(objects: list[Any], size: int=1, replace: bool=True) -> Any

 Parameters
 ----------

 * **objects**: `list[Any]` - list of objects to choose from
+* **replace**: `bool=True` - whether to select random items with or without replacement
+* **size**: `int=1` - number of random items to select

-Updated on March 01, 2022 12:15:01pm UTC
+Updated on July 18, 2022 17:22:20pm UTC